 IRISH-UA 627 Identical to ENGL-UA 627.
 Seminar.
 Sullivan.
 4 points.

-Historicizes and respond to marginalization and exclusion in the canon by arguing for a “tradition” of women’s writing.
+Historicizes and responds to marginalization and exclusion in the canon by arguing for a “tradition” of women’s writing.
 Focuses primarily on work from the twentieth and twenty-first centuries, using novels, drama, poetry, and short stories to raise questions about aesthetics, historical context, gender, sexuality, race, class, and religion.
 Supplemental readings will include postcolonial theory, Irish feminist theory, and other relevant literary and cultural criticism.

 Art and Society in 20th Century Ireland